How to Buy Life Insurance for Overweight People & Secure the Lowest Rates in

 If you want the lowest rates on life insurance, it will pay you to lose some weight.
 The closer you get to the average weight for your height on a BMI build chart, the better.
 More importantly, you will look better and feel better if you lose weight.
 You will even live longer and prevent any weight-related diseases you can acquire from being overweight or obese.

 Losing weight will require changing your diet and adding more physical exercise to your daily lifestyle.
-The best idea is to seek professional help when doing this, so you make your new weight loss system more effective all the way around.
+The best idea is to seek professional help to make your new weight loss system more effective all the way around.
 A considerable percentage of Americans are overweight, so you are not alone.
-In addition, lowering your weight will work out to lowering your life insurance premiums.
+In addition, lowering your weight will improve your life insurance premiums.

 2. Carefully Prepare for Your Physical Exam